nextcloud/desktop/admin/osx/mac-crafter/README.md

 --disable-autoupdater
 ```

-3.4 Set the architecture you are building for:
+3.4 Manually set the architecture you are building for:

 ```
 --arch arm64